Any idea that drums up interest in your business can qualify as a form of marketing. The challenge is figuring out which ideas actually work.

 Reasons To Run a Contest

-A contest does require more work than a sweepstakes.
+Now, a large matter in the difference between sweepstakes and contests is a contest does require more work than a sweepstakes.
 You have to put thought into how people will compete for the prizes.
 In addition, you must draw up requirements or guidelines for the entries.

 Contests also involve more work on the part of entrants, so you need to ensure that the requirements are fun or compelling in some way.
 Whatever task or project you are asking entrants to submit needs to appeal to your target audience.